Win10to7/explorer7-but-i-wont-sue-you/README.md

 Contributors: DON'T COMMIT YOUR MODIFIED `libMinHook.x64.lib` UNLESS SPECIFIED!

 ## Licensing
 The code for the project is licensed under GPLv3, to allow both for further research and for power-users to be able to make their own modifications.
-However, in the public interest, for the safety of users and developers alike, inclusion of compiled explorer7 DLL files in any form (whether compiled from source, forks of the source code, or from the release repository) in modified Windows ISOs, or "transformation packs", is strictly prohibited.

-We reserve every right to act against unauthorised usage of the software, as outlined above.
+Original Ex7ForW8 Project: [Tihiy](https://msfn.org/board/topic/157302-windows-7-explorer-for-windows-8/)

+Explorer.exe/Explorer.exe.mui/Shell32.mui are property of

+© 2009 Microsoft Corporation.
+All rights reserved.